Perl and Its Community

 That technical accomplishment was almost as important as the growth of a community around Perl.
 People write libraries.
 People build on the work of other people.
 People make a community worth joining and preserving and expanding.

-The Perl community is strong and healthy.
-It welcomes willing participants at all levels, from novices to core developers.
-Take advantage of the knowledge and experience of countless other Perl programmers, and you'll become a better programmer.
+The Perl community welcomes willing participants at all levels, from novices to the developers of Perl itself.
+Take advantage of the knowledge and experience and code of countless other programmers, and you'll become a better programmer.

-Perl is a pragmatic language, and the availability of tens of thousands of freely reusable Perl libraries demonstrates that pragmatism.
-If you have a problem to solve, chances are the global Perl community has already written—and shared—code to solve it.
+Perl is a pragmatic language.
+If you have a problem, chances are the global Perl community has already written—and shared—code to solve it.

-Modern Perl programming makes heavy use of the CPAN (http://www.cpan.org/).
+Modern Perl programming relies on the CPAN (http://www.cpan.org/).
 The Comprehensive Perl Archive Network is an uploading and mirroring system for redistributable, reusable Perl code.
-It's one of—if not the—largest archives of libraries of code in the world.
-The CPAN offers libraries for everything from database access to profiling tools to protocols for almost every network device ever created to sound and graphics libraries and wrappers for shared libraries on your system.
+It's one of the largest libraries of code in the world.
+You can find everything from database access to profiling tools to protocols for almost every network device ever created to sound and graphics libraries and wrappers for shared libraries on your system.

 Modern Perl without the CPAN is just another language.
 Modern Perl with the CPAN is a powerful toolkit for solving problems.

-CPAN mirrors distributions, or collections of reusable Perl code.
-A single distribution can contain one or more modules, or self-contained libraries of Perl code.
+CPAN hosts distributions, or collections of reusable Perl code.
+A single distribution can contain one or more modules: self-contained libraries of Perl code.
 Each distribution occupies its own CPAN namespace and provides unique metadata.

 The CPAN is Big, Really Big

-Additional CPAN services provide comprehensive automated testing and reporting to improve the quality of packaging and correctness across platforms and Perl versions.
+Additional CPAN services provide comprehensive automated testing and reporting across platforms and Perl versions.
 Every CPAN distribution has its own ticket queue on http://rt.cpan.org/ for reporting bugs and working with authors.
 CPAN sites also link to previous distribution versions, module ratings, documentation annotations, and more.
 All of this is available from both http://search.cpan.org/ and http://metacpan.org/.